aqipro/aqilink-docs/docs/installation/app-download.md

 ## SAP NetWeaver RFC SDK
-The [SAP NetWeaver Remote Function Call (RFC) Software Development Kit (SDK)](https://support.sap.com/en/product/connectors/nwrfcsdk.html) is required to use the [Data Exchange](/configuration/aqishare) capabilities of **`aqilink`** through SAP Remote Function Calls (RFC) to invoke function modules.
-The SDK can neither be shipped with the **`aqilink`** Docker image nor offered as a separate download on this page, as this is infringes the SAP terms and conditions.
+The [SAP NetWeaver Remote Function Call (RFC) Software Development Kit (SDK)](https://support.sap.com/en/product/connectors/nwrfcsdk.html) is required to utilize the  [Data Exchange](/configuration/aqishare) capabilities of **`aqilink`** through SAP Remote Function Calls (RFC) to invoke function modules.
+The SDK cannot be included with the **`aqilink`** Docker image or offered as a separate download on this page, as doing so would infringe on SAP's terms and conditions.

-Because the **`aqilink`** Docker image is based on a Linux system, the *SAP NetWeaver RFC SDK* for **Linux (linux_64)** must be downloaded from the [SAP support portal](https://support.sap.com/en/product/connectors/nwrfcsdk.html).
+Since the **`aqilink`** Docker image is based on a Linux system, the *SAP NetWeaver RFC SDK* for **Linux (linux_64)** needs to be downloaded from the [SAP support portal](https://support.sap.com/en/product/connectors/nwrfcsdk.html).

-> You'll need to have a valid SAP S-User Id available to login and therefore to download the SDK.
+> You'll need a valid SAP S-User ID to log in and download the SDK.